-Speaking of having victory, in a temporal sense, I had an interesting experience this year (2019).
+Speaking of having victory, in a temporal sense, I had an interesting experience in 2019.
 After not placing in even the semi-finals in a script writing contest, and thinking I had bombed another one as well (having forgotten which one I entered), I decided to stop writing scripts.
 I was done with it.

 Until . . . a friend called me to tell me that my script, Faith House, was “selected” in the International Christian Film Festival contest (which meant it made the semi-finals).
 Oh, that was the contest I entered!